 Running a Twin Disc®, Rockford, AP, Logan or AutoClutch power take off clutch?
 Not getting much life out of your PTO?

 Foley can help.
-This Tech Tip presents a new way to prolong the life of your Twin Disc, Rockford, AP, Logan or AutoClutch PTO clutch.
+This Tech Tip presents a new way to prolong the life of your Twin Disc, Rockford, AP, Logan or AutoClutch PTO (similar to the Stein Manufacturing PTO) clutch.
 In earlier Dr. Diesel Tech Tips we presented several ways to get more life out of your industrial clutch.
 These included the proper adjustment of the over center PTO clutch, not over greasing it, and using a US made or, minimally, a US branded pilot bearing.

 See for example